Wootric/slate/source/index.md

   "scope":"public"
 }
 ```
-> To retreive a new access token after it has expired, use this code:
+> To retrieve a new access token after it has expired, use this code:

 ```shell
 $ curl -i https://api.wootric.com/oauth/token \